LaunchCodeEducation/web-fundamentals/assignments/web-caesar/README.md

 ## Project and Repository Setup

 For this assignment, you will build the entire project from scratch.
-Future assignments will begin with some starter code, but you'll carry out each step of this assignment yourself.

 ### Git repository setup